Introduction to the Chinese Space Station Survey Telescope (CSST): Science

 \paragraph{Strong gravitational lensing}

 The strong gravitational lensing systems detected by CSST also can be used to constrain the property of dark energy \cite{Cao24}.
-The most commonly used strong lensing methods include the velocity dispersion of lens galaxy, the time delay between multiple images, etc.
+There are several commonly used strong lensing methods in cosmological study, such as the velocity dispersion of lens galaxies and time delay between multiple images.

 In the study of the velocity dispersion of strong lensing on the galaxy scale, by combining the strong lensing of lens galaxies (mostly early-type galaxies) with the observational data of stellar dynamics, the velocity dispersion (VD) of lens galaxies can be used as a statistic to estimate the cosmological parameters and the mass density profile of lens galaxies \cite{Futamase01}.
 By generating and analyzing the mock strong lensing sample in the CSST photometric survey and considering DESI survey, it is found that the CSST lens galaxy VD data can provide the constraint on $w$ with an accuracy higher than $20\%$, which is several times higher than the result from the current measurements.